Category: IT Services

 7. Leverage Expert Support:

-Consider partnering with an experienced Managed Service Provider (MSP) like Protected Harbor.
+Consider partnering with an experienced Managed Service Provider (MSP) like Protected Harbor for a tailored network security audit checklist and cybersecurity audit checklist.
 MSPs can simplify preparation by offering services such as:

 • Pre-audit checks